Korasahalu

-Korasahalu is an island in the Solomon Islands; it is located in Guadalcanal Province.
+Korasahalu is an island in Guadalcanal Province, Solomon Islands.

 Geography

 The highest point of the island is 65 meters.
 The island is located 3 km south of Cape Lauvi and 21 km west of Cape Henslow of Guadalcanal Island.
 To the north there are two more islets with a maximum height of 15 m.
 The island is separated from Guadalcanal by a deep strait.
 There is a lagoon within the island.

 Population

 There is no permanent population there, but the island is often visited by fishermen from neighboring islands.